OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Exceptional Durability

-• 100% Suede
+• 100% Suede Leather

 Asolo Falcon GV Hiking Boots

-This pair of hiking boots work great whether you’re sticking to the path or looking for off-trail adventures.
+This pair of hiking boots works great whether you’re sticking to the path or looking for off-trail adventures.
 It handles almost every type of terrain and keeps your feet secure and protected while doing it.

 PROS